Environmental Geoscience (International) (MESci)

 This course builds upon and augments the equivalent BSc programme by means of a fourth year which enables you to undertake a specialist research project in the area of your choice.

-What determines the nature of the surface of the Earth, both physically and biologically, temporally and spatially, and how has mankind impacted upon it?
-This is the sort of question that our Environmental Geoscientists are trained to answer and that our MESci students might research in a dissertation.
+What determines the nature of the surface of the Earth, both physically and biologically, temporally and spatially, and what impact have humans had upon it?
+This is the sort of question that our Environmental Geoscientists are trained to answer.

-As well as fieldwork in South Wales and Arran, this scheme also has residential trips to The Netherlands to study water management and coastal defence and to the volcano of Tenerife to study "the total island concept" linking geomorphology, hazards, soils, plants, water and sustainability.
-In Year 4 the MESci students choose their own fieldtrip destination, often a Mediterranean island, where they undertake research level fieldwork in their own discipline.
+As well as fieldwork in South Wales, this scheme currently offers residential trips to Portugal for geological mapping training and geoecology and to the volcano of Tenerife to study ‘the whole island concept’ linking geomorphology, hazards, soils, vegetation, water and sustainability.

 |Typical A level offer||AAA.
 At least two A-levels should be a Science, Geography, Geology or Maths.|